akaseahawk/wilcore-interview-DS2/README.md

 38% of the raw dataset (20,584 rows) are exact duplicates across all three columns.
 These are treated as data-entry errors and removed.
 If repeat observations were intentional (e.g., the same diamond appraised multiple times), the cleaning step would need revision.

 **IQR outlier removal is applied per clarity group.**
 Each clarity grade has its own carat and price distribution.
 A global IQR threshold would be too aggressive for high-clarity grades and too lenient for lower-clarity ones.
-Per-group removal is the statistically sound choice here.

 **Clarity is treated as an ordered category.**
 Clarity is encoded as an ordered categorical (IF best, I1 worst) to enable correct grade-based sorting throughout the analysis.
 No numeric encoding is applied.